Educational Work | MEDLIFE | Nonprofit Charity | Lima, Peru

 Health Education Workshops

-Modelled after health education programs a patient would receive in the United States, our workshops focus on teaching patients about how to live healthier lives, demonstrating important health tests and screenings, answering questions, and trying to implement a culture of preventative care.
+Modelled after health education programs a patient would receive in the United States, our workshops focus on teaching patients how to live healthier lives, demonstrating essential health tests and screenings, answering questions, and trying to implement a culture of preventative care.

 teaching volunteer opportunities School Construction Projects